littlstar/stardux/manual/usage.md

 containerA.pipe(containerB).pipe(containerC)
 ```

-When an update occurs on `containerA`, is propagated to `containerB` and
+When an update occurs on `containerA`, it is propagated to `containerB` and
 then to `containerC`.
 This is effectively the samething as
 [composition](#composition).